-Graduate students who knowingly submit inaccurate, misleading, and/or falsified documents, which would include, but is not limited to, plagiarism in a course or the omission of information and/or documents during the admission process would be referred to the Director of Graduate Studies.
-Such actions would be grounds for dismissal.
+Graduate students who knowingly submit inaccurate, misleading, and/or falsified documents, which would include, but is not limited to, plagiarism in a course or the omission of information and/or documents during the admission process will be referred to the Director of Graduate Studies.
+Such actions constitute grounds for dismissal.